Course number: LAW 3770

 Extended Course Description

 COURSE CONTENT: The course basically deals with collective bargaining law as opposed to individual employment law.
 Some topics in individual employment law will be dealt with, in an introductory way only.
-Grievance arbitration will be covered in overview fashion in one lecture and film and then students will be obliged to study independently to prepare for a moot arbitration, to be held in October or November.
+Grievance arbitration will be covered in overview fashion in one lecture and then students will be obliged to study independently to prepare for a moot arbitration, to be held in November.

 The course will deal primarily with The Manitoba Labour Relations Act under the following headings: